The philosophical concept

 The question of the meaning of life is the most urgent of all questions.
 It is the philosophical question that concerns everyone.
 The answer we give to it springs from the conviction we acquire and need as an inner compass.
 (Max Lüscher)

-Max Lusher dealt in detail with Häberlin's philosophy, in whose functional ontology he saw the foundation stone of a functional psychology.
-According to Häberlin, philosophical anthropology can only answer the question of the essence of man if it is grounded in ontology and not in empiricism.
+Max Lusher studied Häberlin's philosophy in depth, seeing his functional ontology as the foundation of a functional psychology.According to Häberlin, philosophical anthropology can only answer the question of the essence of humanity if it is grounded ontologically and not empirically.
 In this respect, he takes a contrary position to his lifelong friend and psychiatrist Ludwig Binswanger, the founder of Daseinsanalyse.
-Häberlin criticizes Binswanger's draft of a phenomenological anthropology for confusing “being” and “self-image”.
-Binswanger thus took the step towards a purely empirical psychology that exhausts itself in the “interpretation of phenomenal contents”.
-According to Häberlin, this is based on the assumption: “Man is as he appears to himself” (self-image).
+Häberlin criticizes Binswanger's concept of a phenomenological anthropology for mixing "being" and "self-image".
+Binswanger thus took the step towards a purely empirical psychology, which is limited to the "interpretation of phenomenal content".
+According to Häberlin, this is based on the assumption: "A person is as he appears to himself" (self-image).

 Categorical Psycho-Logic